 When traveling to a foreign country it can be stressful trying to figure out all the places you want to go in such a limited amount of time.
 You face the dilemma of not wanting to waste your precious vacation time, but you also do not know the best sights to see!

 Well, when it comes to New Zealand, your answers are right here.
 New Zealanders are commonly referred to as Kiwis, which is also the name of a unique type of bird native to the country.
 If you want to have the best time in NZ, your best bet is to do as the locals do and live like a true Kiwi — roaming nature, taking advantage of every adventure, and taking in all that this beautiful country has to offer.
+And if you are considering moving to New Zealand permanently, then you should learn more about the cost of living in NZ.

 Here are five experiences you have to have in order to become a “Cultured Kiwi”: